phone414-271-2424

 Introduction

-One of the last things you want to think about when your family home or your business has been damaged by storm or other event is jumping through all the hoops and paperwork that your insurance company requires.
+One of the last things you want to deal with when your family home or your business has been damaged is jumping through all the hoops and paperwork that your insurance company requires.
 One of those hoops that is commonly seen after a sworn proof of loss is filed is an insurance company’s request for an Examination Under Oath (EUO).

 Receiving a letter for an Examination Under Oath (EUO) can be a triggering experience, especially when dealing with a property damage claim in Wisconsin.
 Usually by that time you or your business has paid significant amounts of money for insurance premiums and the response in your time of loss is to put every aspect of the claim under a microscope.
 Rest assured, when you receive this request for an Examination Under Oath (EUO), the correct move is to be on high alert and contact a lawyer.